-This internship reports to the Relationships Department.
-This department is responsible for donor relations, corporate sponsorship, special events and fundraising for both Proctors and theREP.
-Responsibilities can include planning and executing fundraising events, preparing and delivery of donor communications and events (which can include scheduling backstage events), assisting with launches and marketing of new fundraising initiatives, assisting with solicitation efforts, collecting data for grant applications, assisting with stewardship and cultivation of donors and prospects, attending weekly Relationships Department meetings and other duties.
-This position is available in the Fall, Spring or Summer and some nighttime hours may be required.
-Ideal candidates will be interested in working in the non-profit industry, be detail-oriented, have customer service experience, be organized, have good interpersonal demeanor and moderate computer skills.
+This internship reports to the Relationship Department.
+The department is responsible for special events, donor relations, corporate sponsorship and fundraising for both Proctors and theREP.
+Responsibilities include planning and executing fundraising events, prepare and deliver donor communications and events (which can include scheduling backstage events), assisting with solicitation efforts, collecting data for potential donors, patrons or prospective donors.
+This position is available in the Fall, Spring and Summer, some nighttime and weekend hours may be required.
+Ideal candidates will be interested in planning and executing events, working in a non-profit industry, be detailed oriented, have customer service experience, be organized and have moderate computer skills.

 EDUCATION AND COMMUNITY ENGAGEMENT INTERNSHIP

 This internship reports to the Education Program Manager.
 Responsibilities can include assisting in creation of Education Department marketing materials such as the Season Brochure and the School of the Performing Arts Brochures; attending marketing, programming and education meetings; assisting in marketing strategies for programs and research.
 This position is available in the Spring and Summer.
 Ideal candidates will be interested in the performing and visual arts, be detail-oriented, be organized, have good interpersonal demeanor and moderate computer skills.

 These internships report directly to a member of the Marketing team.
 The marketing department is a dynamic department that manages the marketing plans and community outreach for Proctors and theREP.
 Responsibilities can involve dissemination of marketing materials, assisting with community outreach, participating in marketing meetings and brainstorming, researching outreach techniques, working with street teams, assisting with community activities and events, contributing to social media and other duties as assigned.
 Although we attempt to provide each intern with a well-rounded marketing agency experience, specialization is available in one or more of the following disciplines: